projen/projen/docusaurus/docs/quick-starts/python/django/index.md

 Run the `projen` command again to re-synthesize your project with the new dependencies.
 That's it!
 You now have the libraries you need to get started with your Django application.

-For more information on handling packaging, environments, testing, and publishing with _projen_, [see the hello world quick start](/docs/quick-starts/python/hello-world).
+For more information on handling packaging, environments, testing, and publishing with projen, [see the hello world quick start](/docs/quick-starts/python/hello-world).